 Lauren Seden is our Communications Associate in her final year of a Bachelor of Communications at QUT.
 Lauren graduated Year 12 in 2015 as the highest achieving Indigenous student from the NT.

 Lauren has family connections to the Torres Strait (Kaurareg / Dhoeybaw) –and the Coen (Kaanju) and Shelbourne Bay (Wuthati) communities of Cape York.
-Lauren also works with Menzies Health Research Institute.

 Ty Waigana is a professional illustrator and animator with a Bachelor of Arts from Curtin University.
 Ty is a proud Noongar and Saibaigal (Torres Strait) man.
 Ty has worked with us on projects for Australian National University and Queensland Child and Family Commission.
 Ty is the NAIDOC poster artist for 2020.

 Dylan Mooney’s practice includes painting, drawing and digital illustration, inspired by history, culture and identity.
 Dylan has learnt professional application of cultural protocols in his Batchelor study with the prestigious Contemporary Australian Art Program at Griffith University.
 Dylan is a Yuibera man, a Torres Strait Islander and South Sea Islander.

 Leicolhn McKellar is a Budjiti and Kunja woman from South-East Queensland who made her home for many years in North East Arnhem Land and now works from Darwin.

 A professional photographer, Leicolhn is well-known for capturing the intrinsic beauty of Aboriginal culture.
 Her focus is on forming real connections with her clients and expressing their stories, uncensored and raw, through her portraiture.